Law Offices of James Culp & Timothy Litka, LLP | Worldwide Representation | Call now for a FREE Consultation - Available 24/7 (888) 246-1515

 Courts Martial

-Our law firm represents members of all the armed services in defense of the charges brought against them by the Government at courts-martial.
+James Culp offers aggressive, experienced, worldwide representation of service members of all the armed services in defense of the charges brought against them by the Government at all levels of courts-martial.

 High Profile Cases